 Lia contributes to the implementation of NTU’s learning, teaching and professional development framework through the in-house professional recognition scheme (mentoring colleagues and assessing applications) and through participating in TILT activity (e.g., reviewing funding applications and co-chairing the Design Thinking in Higher Education group).

 In 2021 Lia received a Vice-Chancellor's Teaching Award.

 Lia conducts and publishes research to inform pedagogic practice and strategy development alongside two interconnected strands:

-- the development and evaluation of academic literacy provision (EAP and EMI) in further and higher education contexts and
+- the development and evaluation of academic literacies provision (EAP and EMI) in higher education contexts and

 - the role that university curricula and experiences play in developing students’ career aspirations (e.g., through projects involving students as pedagogic consultants or through exploring various aspects of climate change education at university).

 Lia is an assessor for the BALEAP Accreditation Scheme.
-She also coordinates BALEAP's funding scheme for 2020 (Narratives of Innovation and Resilience) and the 2019 Collaborative Practice initiative.
+She set up and coordinated BALEAP's funding scheme for 2020 (Narratives of Innovation and Resilience) and the 2019 Collaborative Practice initiative.
 Previously, Lia held various roles on the BALEAP Executive Committee (most recently Treasurer, April 2017 - April 2020).